finalLy134/fl-dispatch/README.md

       ]
     }
 ```
-Feel free to edit it as you wish until you get the result you like.
-If you have a problem with the code or you're stuck with something, feel free to copy the original content from the source code here or contact me and I will be more than happy to help you.
+Feel free to edit until you get the desired result.
+If you encounter any issues, you can copy the original content from the source code or contact me for assistance.

 ## Preview